 Aim to have at least 500 words per page, and format content to make it easier to read and digest with the use of headers and sub-headers.
 Columns P through R can be used to keep track of changes that you've made to your content or to note which changes need to be implemented.

 Step 10: Incorporate Visual Content

-Content can be more than just text.
-Think about what kind of visual content you can incorporate into a page (if it adds value and serves a purpose, of course).
-Columns R-U allow you to note what media elements need to be added.
-The more engaging you can make your content, the more likely people are to stay on your page longer, and share and talk about your content.
+Content can be more than just text, so think about what kind of visual content you can incorporate into a page (if it adds value and serves a purpose, of course).
+Columns S and T allow you to note what visual elements need to be added.
+When adding an image to a page, be sure to include a descriptive file name and alt text.

 Step 11: Link It Up

-Incorporating links throughout content is a must, but something that's easily overlooked.
-Consider this to be part of polishing your content.
-Use columns V-X to plan for these elements if you don't already have them... or to at least spruce them up.
+Incorporating links throughout your pages is a must, but is something that's easily overlooked.
+Use columns U through W to plan for these elements if you don't already have them, or to document how you'll improve them.

 Step 12: Optimize for Conversions

 Once you finalize your SEO plans, implement these changes on your website or pass them along to someone to implement for you.
-This will take time to complete, so aim to work on 5-10 pages a week.
-The template ultimately is something that you can use whether you are doing SEO for the first time, or the tenthousandth.
-It keeps everything in one place and lets you track all of your changes, too, which is important because SEO is not a once and done deal.
+This will take time to complete, so aim to work on 5 to 10 pages per week.

 Remember: SEO is not a one-and-done deal, but something you can continually improve upon.
 You should treat this SEO template as a living, breathing document that will help guide your SEO strategy for months (or years) to come.

 Editor's Note: This post was originally published in October 2012 and has been updated for freshness, accuracy, and comprehensiveness.